vishwasg217/recommender/README.md

 ---

-With the Email Marketing Content Assistant, you can effortlessly craft compelling email sequences that resonate with your audience and drive engagement.
+Now you can effortlessly craft compelling email sequences that resonate with your audience and drive engagement.
 Enjoy the simplicity of AI-powered content creation, backed by OpenAI's state-of-the-art language model.
 Happy marketing!